RIOT-OS/RIOT/CONTRIBUTING.md

 make print-versions
 ```

-In summary, try to include as much information as possible, to help maintainers
+In summary, try to include as much information as possible to help maintainers
-or other developers to fix the bug quickly.
+or other developers fix the bug quickly.

 ## Pull Requests
 [pull-requests]: #pull-requests